Certified Diversity, Equity and Inclusion Marketing Expert.

 The 4 key drivers of why?

-I am a freelance Diversity, Equity and Inclusion Marketing Expert and certified with a Masterclass degree by the University of Amsterdam and very soon by the University of Leiden.
+I am a Diversity, Equity and Inclusion Marketing Expert and certified with a master degree by the University of Amsterdam and by the University of Leiden.

-Allow me to share my 4 main key drivers why I strongly feel the need to act professionnaly on DE&I.
+Allow me to share my 4 main key drivers why I strongly feel the need to act professionnaly on DE&I and Digital Inclusion.

 Key driver 1 – Private & Professional